 For more information about Rhythm & Brews events and live music, or to purchase beer and event tickets kindly visit:

-This story is authored by Emma Mitro, Lifestyle, Content Writer for The Onside Media, Canada, If you have any stories or comments kindly email: – firstname.lastname@example.org
+Author: Emma Mitro, Lifestyle, Content Writer for The Onside Media, Canada.
+If you have any stories or comments kindly email: – firstname.lastname@example.org